Mayhul-Jindal/bookmark-script/README.md

 Made the simplest api which can ever exsist.
 Later will change this to a GO microservice :)

-## Github Actions

-### workflows
-Github is a plarform for open source projects so when a team manage those project then people can contribute to them.
-But as the project gets bigger more and more contributors join because of which it can become difficult for the maintainers to main the project.
-Thus you can automate your workflow using github actions

-1. Listen to event
-2. Trigger Workflow

 ## Improved Extension